cbboyan/solverpy/README.md

 The first argument is the filename, the second is the solver-dependent strategy description (typically command line options as a string).

 The result is a Python `dict` with results and statistics.
 The keys and values are solver-specific.
 The result, nevertheless, always contains keys `status` (with the value of type `str`) and `runtime` (type `float`).

+Hint: Call `cvc5.run(p,s)` instead of `cvc5.solve(p,s)` to get the raw solver output without any processing.
+Call `cvc5.command(p,s)` to output the shell command that is going to be executed to launch the solver.

 ## Parallel benchmark evaluation